Beyond the Aggressives: 25 Years Later

-Beyond the Aggressives: 25 Years Later is an American documentary film by Daniel Peddle.
-The documentary is a sequel to the 2005 film The Aggressives and reconnects to some of the masculine of center New York-based lesbians of color interviewed in the original.
+Beyond the Aggressives: 25 Years Later is a 2023 American documentary film by Daniel Peddle.
+It is a sequel to the 2005 film The Aggressives and reconnects to some of the masculine of center New York-based lesbians of color interviewed in the original.
 Beyond the Aggressives won the 2024 GLAAD Media Award for Outstanding Documentary.

 Synopsis

 The film is a sequel to the 2005 film The Aggressives and follows the lives of four of the masculine of center lesbians from the original, known as "aggressives" or "AGs".
 The sequel includes footage shot from 2018 to 2023.
 The interview subjects are Kisha Batista, Trevon Haynes, Octavio Sanders and Chin Tsui, three of whom transitioned before or during the second film.

 Production

 The film was directed by Daniel Peddle, who directed the original film The Aggressives (2005).
 Its executive producers are Robert A. Maylor, Tiq Milan, Stephen Friedman, Jacqueline Woodson, Kristen Wolf, and Gerald Herman.
 It was edited by Yvette Wojciechowski.
 The film was shot from the years 2018 to 2023.

 On October 17, 2023, Showtime acquired the rights to the film.